-Answer: Based on your symptoms, it sounds like you might have a really bad yeast infection.
-Symptoms include just what you are describing: horrible pain no matter what you try (lanolin, different positions, etc.), tender nipples that are reddish and cracked, and dreading each feeding because the pain is so bad.
+Answer: Based on the symptoms you’re describing, it sounds like you might have a really bad yeast infection.
+Symptoms include just what you are describing: intense pain no matter what you try (lanolin, different positions, etc.), tender nipples that are reddish and cracked, and dreading each feeding because the pain is so bad.
 I find that severe soreness that persists after the first couple of week of nursing is nearly always due to yeast (especially when the mother is experienced at nursing and knows the basics of proper positioning).
 Although lanolin can be very helpful in dealing with soreness due to other causes, it will not be helpful in treating a yeast infection, and may make the soreness worse.

 Here are things that might be helpful.
 For more details on each, please refer the article Yeast Infections and Thrush.